 The marketing resume of Juliam Prim won’t tell us what he looks like, but we know he scored a cool job at Yamaha.
-If you want to learn more about the inclusion of your photo on your resume, here’s what experts’ have to say.
+If you want to learn more about the inclusion of your photo on your resume, check our article Should You Put Your Picture on Your Resume?

 Besides the photo, what makes this one so special?
 See how the bullet points govern the structure of the resume and list the key responsibilities under each position.
 Also, notice how the visually dominant labels help the hiring managers see the chronology in the experience and education sections.
 A smooth journey, so to say.

 Marketing is tied closely with the company’s philosophy and its objectives.
 And it’s the social media officer who is responsible for shaping the voice of the company in the online world.

 The introductory paragraph of Joseph Carrey’s resume conveys a clear message: “I share your values and vision, and we will work towards a common goal.”
 Don’t shy away from including details from your personal life if it has something to do with the position you’re applying to.
 After all it’s stories we live, not dry facts.

 See how the clean layout and logical structure makes the resume easy to read.
 The bullet point is not the only tool for listing individual tasks in your Work experience section.
 Instead of bullet points and commas, you can come up with something more creative like vertical lines to divide your keywords.

 Being able to present yourself is one of the key skills the hiring managers seek.
 If they can see that you have a knack for the art of presentation, they’ll instantly recognise your potential.